 Figure 24—UWB driven UWB MMS ranging transmission

+If another PHY is employed for control and reporting, the UWB MMS ranging transmission should follow the UWB driven case of Figure 24, the HRP UWB PHY MMS packet should include the initial SYNC and SFD fragment as specified in 16.2.11.

 10.38.5 UWB MMS ranging phase

 The UWB MMS ranging phase follows the control phase.
-In the ranging phase, the initiator shall transmit phyUwbMmsRsfNumberFrags RSF fragments starting its first fragment at the start of the ranging phase, with each subsequent RSF fragment starting 1200 RSTU from the start of the previous one.
+For the NBA MMS, in the ranging phase, the initiator shall transmit phyUwbMmsRsfNumberFrags RSF fragments starting its first fragment at the start of the ranging phase, with each subsequent RSF fragment starting 1200 RSTU from the start of the previous one.
 The initiator may start transmitting a first RIF fragment at the start of the ranging phase if no RSF fragments are present, or two milliseconds (2400 RSTU) after the start of its last RSF fragment transmission otherwise.
+The initiator may continue to send phyUwbMmsRifNumberFrags RIF fragments at regular intervals of 1200 RSTU.

+For the UWB driven MMS, in the ranging phase, the initiator shall transmit a SYNC+SFD fragment starting its first fragment at the start of the ranging phase , then the initiator shall transmit phyUwbMmsRsfNumberFrags RSF fragments starting its first RSF fragment with the interval of 1200 RSTU to the start of the ranging phase, with each subsequent RSF fragment starting 1200 RSTU from the start of the previous one.
+The initiator may start transmitting a first RIF fragment with the interval of 1200 RSTU to the start of the ranging phase if no RSF fragments are present, or two milliseconds (2400 RSTU) after the start of its last RSF fragment transmission otherwise.
 The initiator may continue to send phyUwbMmsRifNumberFrags RIF fragments at regular intervals of 1200 RSTU.